 Key academic contributors to urban sanitation include Professor Barbara Evans and her colleagues at the University of Leeds.
-Professor Evans developed the Shit Flow Diagram (SFD) method in partnership with Peter Hawkins (World Bank) and this has achieved broad uptake within the sector, with WaterAid using it in their SHARE Phase II project.
+Professor Evans and Dr Andy Peal developed the Shit Flow Diagram (SFD) method in partnership with Peter Hawkins (World Bank).
+This has achieved broad uptake within the sector, with WaterAid using it in their SHARE Phase II project.

+LSHTM are also a key contributor through projects such as the Tanzania National Sanitation Campaign and MapSan - the first rigorous controlled trial of the health impact of an urban onsite sanitation intervention in Maputo.
 The Water, Engineering and Development Croup (WEDC) at the University of Loughborough are also working on urban sanitation including faecal sludge management, urban land tenure and sanitation and sanitation marketing.
 Other academic contributors include Professor Huw Taylor (University of Brighton) and Dr Christine Moe and colleagues at Emory University who are developing Sanipath, an exposure assessment tool for urban contexts.
 The Institute for Sustainable Futures at the University of Technology Sydney have contributed to the field by challenging current planning paradigms and developing alternative approaches to traditional urban planning.
 Additionally EAWAG's SanDec team have a particular focus on faecal sludge management as well as providing capacity building for the sector on sanitation planning.